Additive functionals of Harmonic samples: the conditioned Dickman regime: Main results

 Then, as $n$ tends to infinity,

 \end{proposition}

 As anticipated, this proposition serves as the key building block for determining the behavior of the additive functionals discussed in Section~\ref{sec:intro}.\\

-It is important to remark that results of this kind do not appear in the existing literature.
-As mentioned in the introduction, most previous work concerns the case where $H_{n}$ is replaced by a uniform distribution.
-In that setting, Billingsley's results guarantee convergence to infinitely divisible laws are quite different from the Dickman-type limit exhibited in Theorem~\ref{thn:main}.
+To the best of our knowledge, this type of Dickman-conditioned Poisson integral limit for completely additive functions under harmonic sampling has not been previously formulated in this form.
+As mentioned in the introduction, most previous work concerns the case where $H_n$ is replaced by a uniform sample from $[n]$.
+In that setting, Billingsley's results yield infinitely divisible limits of a different nature from the Dickman-type conditional limit exhibited in Theorem~\ref{thn:main}.